1. Academic Validation

 Abstract

 The CXC chemokine, CXCL1 (melanoma growth-stimulatory activity/growth-regulated protein alpha), plays a major role in inflammation, angiogenesis, tumorigenesis, and wound healing.
 Recently, chemokines have been extensively related to cellular transformation, tumor growth, homing, and metastasis.
 CXCL1 and its mouse homologue MIP-2 have been shown to be involved in the process of tumor formation.
 When chemokines such as CXCL1 and CXCL8 (IL-8) become disregulated so that they are chronically expressed, tissue damage, angiogenesis, and tumorigenesis can follow.
 This up-regulation of chemokines has been attributed to constitutive activation of NF-kappaB.
 The constitutive NF-kappaB activation is an emerging hallmark in various types of tumors including breast, colon, pancreatic, ovarian, as well as melanoma.
-Previous findings from our laboratory and other laboratories have demonstrated the role of endogenous activation of NF-kappaB in association with enhanced metastatic potential of malignant melanoma cells and suggest that targeting NF-kappaB may have potential therapeutic effects in clinical trials.
+Previous findings from our laboratory and Other laboratories have demonstrated the role of endogenous activation of NF-kappaB in association with enhanced metastatic potential of malignant melanoma cells and suggest that targeting NF-kappaB may have potential therapeutic effects in clinical trials.
 An important step in this direction would be to delineate the important intracellular pathways and upstream kinases involved in up-regulation of NF-kappaB in melanoma cells.
 In this review, the signaling pathways involved in the disregulation of NF-kappaB and chemokine expression are discussed.

 Figures